Murder

 • Life in prison without the possibility of parole

-You can be guaranteed that the District Attorney will do everything possible to secure a conviction against you and have you have the highest penalties.
-You will need an aggressive lawyer to counteract these efforts and protect your constitutional rights every step of the way.
+Rest assured, the District Attorney will use every resource to pursue a conviction and the most severe penalties possible.
+You need an aggressive Houston murder lawyer to counteract these efforts and safeguard your constitutional rights every step of the way.

 Contact our Houston murder defense lawyers today at (713) 364-9913!